Feature (computer vision): Blobs / regions of interest points

 Blobs provide a complementary description of image structures in terms of regions, as opposed to corners that are more point-like.
 Nevertheless, blob descriptors may often contain a preferred point (a local maximum of an operator response or a center of gravity) which means that many blob detectors may also be regarded as interest point operators.
-Blob detectors can detect areas in an image which are too smooth to be detected by a corner detector.
+Blob detectors can detect areas in an image that are too smooth to be detected by a corner detector.